iossifovlab/snakeobjects/documentation/gettingStarted.rst

 ------

-We can then use the :option:`sobjects describe` tool to get basic information about the proejct and the pipeline:
+We can then use the :option:`sobjects describe` tool to get basic information about the project and the pipeline:

 .. code-block:: bash